 The United Nations considers hate rhetoric to be any communication, be it oral, written, or behavioural, that attacks or uses derogatory or discriminatory words and expressions against a person or a group of persons on the basis of who they are; in other words, based on their religion, ethnicity, race, nationality, social origin, gender, and other factors of identity.
-Such expressions and words create intolerance and hatred, and can be humiliating and cause pain (United Nations Strategy and Plan of Action on Hate Speech, 2019).
+Such expressions and words create intolerance and hatred, and can be humiliating and cause pain10.

 The Encyclopaedia Britannica explains that social identity theory aims to specify and predict the circumstances under which individuals think of themselves as individuals or as group members.
-The theory also considers the consequences of personal and social identities for individual perceptions and group behaviour. (https://www.britannica.com/topic/social-identity-theory).
+The theory also considers the consequences of personal and social identities for individual perceptions and group behaviour (Social Identity Theory)11.

 Researchers today use concepts of personal, cultural, urban, political, national, ethnic, territorial, and other forms of identity.
 "Identification", as defined in sociology, means that humans can determine their belonging to any social group, phenomenon, or community.
-The concept of identity involves a person's quality determinancy and reference to a specific majority: a group, a nation, a gender, or a citizenship (civic identity involves human status as a member of a state and testifies to their belonging to a specific political entity).
+The concept of identity involves a person's definition of quality and reference to a specific majority: a group, a nation, a gender, or a citizenship (civic identity involves human status as a member of a state and testifies to their belonging to a specific political entity).

-&lt;sup>9 Waldron J. 2012.
+9 Waldron J. 2012.
 The Harm in Hate Speech.
 Cambridge, MA: Harvard Univ.
-Press mlin's propaganda
+Press